podbbot/alpine-tor-proxychains/README.md

 ## Components
 Main container (proxy, image: `proxy/torproxy:1.0`):
 - tor with socks5 on port `9050` (for different stuff like proxychains, burp suite, etc.)
+- controller on port `9051` (for hot configs and hacking stuff, password is `cookiemonster` by default)
+- privoxy on port `8118` (for HTTP connections - browsers, curl, etc.)
 - iptables with a custom set of rules (to block non-tor traffic, see: [Blocking all local outbound non-Tor traffic with iptables](https://trac.torproject.org/projects/tor/wiki/doc/BlockingNonTorTraffic))
-- privoxy on port `8118` (for HTTP connections - browsers, curl, etc.)
 - nyx monitor (to get a new identity, monitor traffic, etc.)
 - torrc configuration that excludes the choice of exit nodes from China, Russia, Belarus and Kazakhstan (countries with partial or complete blocking of the Internet)